 information and photographs to lots of people and to start a dialogue

 maintenance of this website, as well as replies on questions we

-receive, has been passed to the Stichting Oud Meppel, the Meppel
+receive, have been passed to the Stichting Oud Meppel, the Meppel